hojberg/coevolution/overview.md

 * Concentrate to prepare a single spell that you already know.
 If you already have 5 spells prepared, choose one to unprepare.
 * Take an item from your pack and hold it in a free hand, or swap the item in one hand for an item in your pack.

 These actions take a few seconds of in-world time.
 When it matters, distances to some position are kept abstract and described in terms of the number of turns it would require to reach that position. ("The door to the next room is a medium distance away from you; it will take two turns to get there.
 Do you want to run for it or stand and fight?")
+For more structured situations like combat, a grid is sometimes used to keep track of positions and distances.

 Outside of time sensitive situations, you can move and take actions more freely.